Predictor Antenna: A Technique to Boost the Performance of Moving Relays: Introduction

 \section{Introduction}

-Different reports show an exponential growth of demand on wireless communications, the trend which continues in the future.
-Particularly, wireless network needs to support data transmission to a large number of \acp{UE} inside the vehicles such as trains, busses, trams, and cars using high-rate applications, e.g., video streaming/sharing, and wireless augmented reality-based gaming.
-To meet the \ac{QoS} demands of these scenarios, different methods are proposed in 5G and beyond.
+Future wireless networks need to support data transmission to a large number of \acp{UE} inside the vehicles such as trains, busses, trams, and cars using high-rate applications, e.g., video streaming/sharing.
 One of the candidate techniques for data transmission to high-speed public transportation vehicles is \ac{MR} \cite{Yutao2013ICMmoving,Jaffry2020survey}.
-With an \ac{MR}, an access point installed on top of the vehicle forms its own cell inside the vehicle, and works as a relay between the network, e.g., a terrestrial \ac{BS}, and the in-vehicle \acp{UE} (see Fig. 1).
-Compared to direct communication between the \ac{BS} and the in-vehicle \acp{UE}, the implementation of an \ac{MR} has the following advantages:
+With an \ac{MR}, an access point installed on top of the vehicle forms its own cell inside the vehicle, and works as a relay between the network, e.g., a terrestrial \ac{BS}, and the in-vehicle \acp{UE}.

-\begin{itemize} \item Group handover, i.e., regarding the in-vehicle \acp{UE} served by the same \ac{MR} as a group, which reduces the handover load on the core network as well as the handover failure probability \cite{Yutao2013ICMmoving,Jaffry2020survey}. \item Implementation of advanced antenna/signal processing techniques because, as opposed to typical \acp{UE}, \ac{MR} is less constrained by size/power, and may accommodate considerably larger number of antennas. \item Reducing or even eliminating the vehicular penetration loss with proper placement of the indoor and outdoor antennas of the \ac{MR}.
-This is important because measurements show that, for instance, at 2.4 GHz, the penetration loss from vehicle can reach around 25 dB \cite{Yutao2013ICMmoving}, and even higher vehicular penetration losses are foreseeable for higher carrier frequencies. \item Finally, compared to direct transmission from an access point to in-vehicle \acp{UE}, better propagation conditions (less path loss/shadowing and higher \ac{LoS} connections), are expected in an access point-\ac{MR} link. \end{itemize}

-Along with these advantages, there are a number of points which may make \ac{MR} an interesting option for the next generations of networks: